-defeat of the Sherman proposal, none supports Monroe's observation that the 42d Congress was fundamentally "antagonistic," 365 U.S., at 191, to the proposition that government entities and natural persons alike should be held accountable for the consequences of conduct directly working a constitutional violation.
+none supports Monroe's observation that the 42d Congress was fundamentally "antagonistic," 371 U.S., at 191, to the proposition that government entities and natural persons alike should be held accountable for the consequences of conduct directly working a constitutional violation.
 Opponents in the Senate appear to have been troubled primarily by the proposal's unprecedented lien provision, which would have exposed even property held for public purposes to the demands of § 1983 judgment lienors.
 Opinion of the Court, ante, at 14 n.
-30. The opposition in the House of Representatives focused largely on the Sherman Amendment's attempt to impose a peacekeeping obligation on municipalities when the Constitution itself imposed no such affirmative duty and when many municipalities were not even empowered under state law to maintain police forces.
+30. The opposition in the House of Representatives focused largely on the Sherman Amendment's attempt to impose a peacekeeping obligation on muncipalities when the Constitution itself imposed no such affirmative duty and when many municipalities were not even empowered under state law to maintain police forces.
 Ante, at 20-22.2

 The Court correctly rejects a view of the legislative history that would produce the anomalous result of immunizing local government units from monetary liability for action directly causing a constitutional deprivation, even though such actions may be fully consistent with, and thus not remediable under, state law.
-No conduct of government comes more clearly within the "under color of" state law language of § 1983.
-It is most unlikely that Congress intended public officials acting under the command or the specific authorization of the gov-
+No conduct of government comes more clearly within the "under color of" state law language of § 1983. is most unlikely that Congress intended public officials acting under the command or the specific authorization of the government employer to be exclusively liable for resulting constitutional injury.3